 - become aware of how they learn and be able to plan to use specific strategies for particular tasks.

-The cultural element of language learning is incorporated into lessons to bring the language alive and we look at the French-speaking world, not only France.
+The cultural element of language learning is incorporated into lessons to bring the language alive.
+We believe in decolonising the curriculum and as such we study French-speaking countries such as Senegal and Mali alongside learning about France and its customs.
 For more than twelve years, St Mary’s has had a history of promoting international travel in the context of language learning.
 Each year, Y5 pupils are given the opportunity to interact with native speakers on a day trip to Paris.
 The day trip also provides an opportunity for sightseeing in this beautiful city.

 Assessment